 With many 'but's.
 It's great, it creates what we could call Augmented Reality, something that we're trying to achieve with the newest electronics and Artificial Neural Networks.
 And here it is.
 The beauty of concept was shown in the original Gamer - seemingly average world became exciting.
 A little bit like with Sims.

-"Who would've want to play a life simulator?"
+"Who would've wanted to play a life simulator?"
 Yet everybody loved it and now it has, correct me if I'm wrong, the 4th version.

 So it makes your reality a little more magical, even without other special powers.
-Quantizing the abilities of person finally gives them a motivation to work harder - every push-up gives you 1% to next level of strength.
+Quantizing the abilities of a person finally gives them the motivation to work harder - every push-up gives you 1% to the next level of strength.
 You see effects immediately.
 But it's not all.
-Skills don't deteriorate - in real life you forget how to craft, play the piano, speak foreign languages after a while.
-Your body gains fat and loses strength if you skip gym.
+Skills don't deteriorate - in real life, you forget how to craft, play the piano, speak foreign languages after a while.
+Your body gains fat and loses strength if you skip the gym.

 There are many ways that this concept can be destroyed: